 First General Dynamics started divesting its "non-core" units, then LTV sold its aerospace and defense businesses, and then Northrop and Grumman merged.
 Now Lockheed and Martin Marietta-the Defense Dept.'s number two and three contractors-want to get married.
 So why, with so much consolidation activity in the aerospace industry, are there still four domestic helicopter makers?
 Is the rotorcraft industry blind to what's going on around it, or just more resistant to change?
 In ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rotorcraft makers forecast: Consolidation in 1995".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rotorcraft makers forecast: Consolidation in 1995".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.